danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 available; and/or perhaps the laziest representation would win, with ``dask.dataframe.DataFrame`` taking precedence over ``pandas.DataFrame``.

-To facilitate this, we need Readers tell us which data structure they return from `read()`.
+To facilitate this, we need Readers to tell us which data structure they return from `read()`.
 Adapting an idea from intake, we could require Readers to define a `container` attribute with the fully-qualified name of the type returned by `read()`, as in